realumhelp/Creality-K1-and-K1-Max_wiki/Use-KAMP.md

 Since the mesh area will be smaller, the mesh can be much more dense.
 Imagine making a 3x3 mesh, but the size of a [3DBenchy](https://www.3dbenchy.com/)!

+KAMP is working only if prints are started from the Fluidd or Mainsail Web Interface.
+This does not work if started directly through the printer screen.

 <br />

 **<u>Note:</u> This procedure must be repeated if you update the firmware or if you restore the printer to default settings.**